 Program Review

-very rapidly.
+rapidly.
 Parents can ask for a review at any time.
 The IEP must be reviewed and rewritten at least annually.
-The
+The annual

 Qualified Personnel

-professionals must have the training to hold licenses in their specific fields like school psychologist, speech-language
+must have the training to hold licenses in their specific fields like school psychologist, speech-language pathology, special

 Kindergarten and First Grade Transition

-been identified as a “child with disabilities,” that generic classification must be changed to one of the disabling condition
+identified as a “child with disabilities,” that generic classification must be changed to one of the disabling condition found in

-found in special education law in your state for school-aged children.
-This change in classification can be traumatic for
+special education law in your state for school-aged children.
+This change in classification can be traumatic for parents.

-for the student entering kindergarten or first grade in the public school.
-The preference in special education is for
+the student entering kindergarten or first grade in the public school.
+The preference in special education is for placement in

-placement in the regular classroom if the child’s needs can be met in that setting.
-When considering a regular classroom
+the regular classroom if the child’s needs can be met in that setting.
+When considering a regular classroom placement, the

-placement, the IEP team should consider what barriers there may be to the child’s success and how those barriers could
+IEP team should consider what barriers there may be to the child’s success and how those barriers could be eliminated.

 Parents Rights

-educational program.
-To guarantee that parents have an opportunity to participate, special education law provides parents
+program.
+To guarantee that parents have an opportunity to participate, special education law provides parents with the

 Notice - You have the right to receive written notice before the school evaluates your child individually, considers special